mariagimeno/Capstone_project/README.md

 ### CONCLUSION

-The conlusions, the improvements and learning from the project are in the ['CONCLUSIONS'] folder.
+The conclusions, the improvements and learning from the project are in the ['CONCLUSIONS'](https://github.com/mariagimeno/ga_capstone_project/blob/master/CONCLUSION.md) folder.